GitauHarrison/notes/web_development_overview.md

 This type of work is what `git` is meant for.
 It basically is a content tracker.

-As soon as you have completed making every verison of your project, you need to save it somewhere for ease of access and also to allow for sharing with anyone who is interested in taking part in the your project or someone who just want to see what you have been doing.
+As soon as you have completed making every verison of your project, you need to save it somewhere for ease of access and also to allow for sharing with anyone who is interested in taking part in the your project or someone who just wants to see what you have been doing.

 Real life projects generally have multiple developers working in parallel.
 So a version control system like Git is needed to ensure there are no code conflicts between the developers.